screenisland/kanban-kit/README.md

 Personal Kanban
 ===============

-Easily Manage Your Projects With Kanban.
+Easily manage your projects with Personal Kanban.

 This repository functions as public issue tracker.